jgalfaro/mirrored-quadruple-tank/README.md

 that the performance of a system is the capacity to maintain expected level in tanks.
 Hence, the performance degradation corresponds to the deviation from the expected levels.
 The larger the deviation, the lower the performance.
-In Fig. 7, we represent these deviations in percentages.
+Deviations are represented in percentages.

 ![figure7](https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Figures/FIG/Fig7.png)
 #### Figure 7.
 Performance evolution of the (1,1)-, (1,2)- and (2,2)-resilient systems, when they are confronted to a covert attack.
 Performance degradation corresponds to the deviation from  their expected levels.
 The larger the deviation, the lower the performance.
-The (1,1)-resilient system, with no recovery capability, experiences a performance drop.
-In contrast, the (1,2)- and (2,2)-resilient systems recover from the attack.
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/interpretation-fig7a-fig7b-fig7c/interpretation_11/main7a.m">Part (a)</a>, we can observe that the (1,1)-resilient system,  with no recovery capability, experiences a performance drop.
+In contrast, <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/interpretation-fig7a-fig7b-fig7c/interpretation_12/main7b.m">Part (b)</a> and <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/interpretation-fig7a-fig7b-fig7c/interpretation_22/main7c.m">(c)</a> show that the (1,2)- and (2,2)-resilient systems, respectively, can recover from the attack.
 The (1,2)-resilient system recovers with graceful degradation, due to the absence of actuator redundancy, while the (2,2)-resilient system fully recovers.

-Figs. 7(a), (b), and (c) respectively show the performance of the (1,1)-, (1,2)- and (2,2)-resilient systems, when attacks are perpetrated.
+Figs. <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/interpretation-fig7a-fig7b-fig7c/interpretation_11/main7a.m">7(a)</a>, (b), and (c) respectively show the performance of the
+(1,1)-, (1,2)- and (2,2)-resilient systems, when attacks are
+perpetrated.
 When a system is not attacked, performance is 100%.
 Attacks start at T=500 seconds.
 The adversary manipulates inputs to